Peter Green: Fleetwood Mac Co-Founder Dies at 73

 Their debut album, titled Fleetwood Mac, was widely known as Peter Green’s Fleetwood Mac, according to the BBC.

-Peter Green was Inducted Into the Rock & Roll Hall of Fame in 1998
+Green Was Inducted Into the Rock & Roll Hall of Fame in 1998

 An Artist I Truly Loved & Admired…From The First Time I Heard Him…I Supported The Original Fleetwood Mac At Redcar Jazz Club When I Was In A Local Band…He Was A Breathtaking Singer, Guitarist & Composer…